utsaslab/crashmonkey/README.md

 4. **Run** : Now its time to test all these workloads using CrashMonkey.
 Run the xfsMonkey script, which simply invokes CrashMonkey in a loop, testing one workload at a time.

-    For example, let's run the generated tests on `btrfs` file system, on a `100MB` image.
+    For example, let's run the generated tests on the `btrfs` file system, on a `100MB` image.

     ```python
     python xfsMonkey.py -f /dev/sda -d /dev/cow_ram0 -t btrfs -e 102400 -u build/tests/generated_workloads/ > outfile